 “I was relieved because I felt that he understood the depths of my pain,” says Lombardi, who is writing about the experience in a memoir titled “Bankruptcy: A Love Story.”
 “When somebody apologizes, they take personal responsibility for the fact that they hurt you.”

-3. Take steps to
+3. Take steps to right the wrong.

 A true apology requires a willingness to change.
 At this point, you move beyond words to behavior.
 Can you do something today to erase the financial damage you caused in the past, such as agreeing to pay off a debt with interest?

 Documenting a repayment agreement – how much you will pay over a set period of time – can go a long way toward rebuilding trust, says Melinda Opperman, a spokeswoman for Credit.org, an online nonprofit financial education organization.

 4. Create a plan that is realistic.

 Don’t bite off more than you can chew.
 Even if you think you can repay an entire debt in three months, give yourself extra time in case an unexpected emergency keeps you from following through.